-The assumptions used in this valuation, including the 7.00% discount rate, are the same as those summarized in Appendix A in the June 30, 2018 actuarial valuation of the SPRBT dated December 18, 2018.
+The assumptions used in this valuation, incuding the 7.00% discount rate, are the same as those summarized in Appendix A in the June 30, 2019 actuarial valuation of the SPRBT dated December 10, 2019.
 We believe the assumptions are internally consistent and are reasonable.

-The results of the actuarial valuation are dependent on the actuarial assumptions used.
+The results of the actuarial valuation are dependent upon the actuarial assumptions used.
 Actual results can and almost certainly will differ, as actual experience deviates from the assumptions.
 Even seemingly minor changes in the assumptions can materially change the liabilities and the calculated contribution rates.